 I rounded the corner, and slowed to a snail’s pace in case the boy decided to dart from where he was sitting, as young children often do.

 I started feeling the wave of a blush fall over me as I realized I had entered and was enjoying their intimate moment when I wasn’t an invited guest to the party.
 I offered a little wave out of my embarrassment right as I passed them.
 The little boy waved back to me in the same way that my children used to when they were little.
 He waved his tiny hand, holding tightly onto the bottle cap.
 My heart turned into a puddle in my chest.

 On autopilot, I parked the car in front of our house and got out to go inside.
-But, as my car door shut, the duo pulled me back to them like a magnet instead of walking in the door, my feet took me down the block toward where they sat.
+But, as my car door shut, the duo pulled me back to them like a magnet.
+Instead of walking to the door, my feet took me down the block toward where they sat.
 Continue reading